dedatekksolutions/lilac-valley/static/README.md

 4. **Set AWS Credentials**:
-   Ensure your AWS CLI is configured with the credentials that have access to the S3 bucket.
+   Ensure AWS CLI is configured with the credentials that have access to the S3 bucket.

    aws configure